Parcly-Taxel/Skopje/readme.md

 `skop()` returns a _list_ of pairs (lifelib Pattern, minimum population) to allow ties as in the p4, p7 and p92 cases; to get the pattern's apgcode and RLE use `skop109.apgcode` and `skop109.rle_string()` respectively.
 The function compares several different constructions as well as a list of fixed oscillators, LCM or otherwise, to arrive at its final result.

+SKOPs in other rules can be found by passing the `rule=` argument; the supplied string gets run through lifelib's `sanirule()` function before being mapped to a filename.
+The file itself should contain three objects:

+* `lt`, the lifetree under which computations are performed.
+* `fixeds`, a multiline string where each line gives the period of a fixed oscillator, its apgcode and its minimum population, all separated by spaces.
-Each function producing oscillators of a certain type for an infinite number of periods should accept the desired period as its argument and return `None` if the construction is not applicable to that period or (Pattern, minimum population) otherwise.
-The latter element can itself be `None` to indicate that the period is in a range where the population cannot easily be calculated.
+* `cfuncs`, a sequence of functions each accepting a period and returning `None` if its corresponding construction is not applicable to that period or (Pattern, minimum population) otherwise.
+The latter element can itself be `None` to indicate that the period is in a range where the population does not follow a defined formula.